Owls (Millennium): Plot

 Meanwhile, Lara Means (Kristen Cloke), another Group member, sees a vision of an angel.
 She begins researching her visions, and is scouted by a Mr. Johnston, who asks her to work with the Owl faction.
-Meanwhile, Catherine's husband Frank Black (Lance Henriksen) returns home to find Watts in the house.
+Meanwhile, Catherine's husband Frank (Lance Henriksen) returns home to find Watts in his house.
 Watts explains that Black's modem has been bugged; the two argue heatedly and Black declares he is done with the Group.

-Watts and Means discuss the theft of the Cross; Watts explains that it is fabled to grant its possessor invulnerability, and that the Nazis had attempted to find it to turn the tide of the Second World War.
+Watts and Means discuss the theft of the Cross; Watts explains that it is fabled to grant its possessor invulnerability, and that the Nazis had attempted to find it to turn the tide of World War II.
 Means believes that the Owls would not have stolen it, as they would not wish to risk sparking a civil war within the Group.
-Elsewhere, Catherine leaves work at Aerotech one evening, and finds that her car will not start.
+Meanwhile, Catherine leaves work at Aerotech one evening and finds that her car will not start.
 She is met by Knight, who invites the Black family to her home; it is seen that she wears the same Germanic rune cufflinks as Axmann.

-Johnston is driving along a quiet road, when his car is overtaken by Gunsche.
-Gunsche forces Johnston off the road, strangles him to death, and places a piece of wood—meant to resemble the Cross—inside Johnston's car, before setting him and the car ablaze.
+Johnston is driving along a quiet road when Gunsche forces his car off the road.
+Gunsche strangles Johnston to death and places a piece of wood—meant to resemble the Cross—inside his car before setting both ablaze.
 The remains are later examined by Watts and Means; they cannot determine if the wood is the Cross or not.
-However, Watts finds Johnston's partially burnt diary, and reads an entry about his contacting Means.
-Suspecting betrayal, he expels Means from the Group immediately.
+However, Watts finds Johnston's partially burnt diary and reads an entry about his contacting Means.
+Suspecting betrayal, he expels Means from the Group.
 Meanwhile, Black realizes that a painting he has seen in Knight's office was a watercolor by Adolf Hitler.
-He then notices two men watching his house from a car.
-He approaches and holds them at gunpoint, and they identify themselves as Group members; however, one of them discreetly draws his own pistol.
+He then notices two men staking out his house.
+Black approaches and holds them at gunpoint, and they identify themselves as Group members; however, one of them discreetly draws his own pistol.